 Thanks so much for reading!
-Especial thanks to paid subscribers and Patreon supporters — I don’t ever want to put The Whippet behind a paywall, and you make that possible.
+Especial thanks to Patreon supporters — I don’t ever want to put The Whippet behind a paywall, and you make that possible.

-If anyone else would like to help out, there’s buttons below:
+If anyone else would like to help out, there’s a button below:

 Sign in or become a Whippet subscriber (free or paid) to add your thoughts.